crateio/distutils2/docs/source/distutils/setupscript.rst

 'list of strings'
     See below.

+..
+TODO move text to :mod:`distutils2.version`, leave a link

 Encoding the version information is an art in itself.
-Python packages generally adhere to the version format *major.minor[.patch][sub]*.
+Python projects generally adhere to the version format *major.minor[.patch][sub]*.
 The major number is 0 for initial, experimental releases of software.
-It is incremented for releases that represent major milestones in a package.
-The minor number is incremented when important new features are added to the package.
+It is incremented for releases that represent major milestones in a project.
+The minor number is incremented when important new features are added to the project.
 The patch number increments when bug-fix releases are made.
 Additional trailing version information is sometimes used to indicate sub-releases.
 These are "a1,a2,...,aN" (for alpha releases, where functionality and API may change),